omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

         - the base render(request, 'page_link') page_link must be = 'metcons/template_name.html'
         - have to change urls.py as well from class based view to function view
 - added sort by popularity checkbox
-- changed models to on_delete=null
+- changed foreignkey models to on_delete=null in workout and workoutinstance

 Notes:
 - can't use onetoone between user and workoutinstance because then they can't have multiple workouts. has to be foreign key and create